Financing Your Backyard Project

 NOTE: Lyon Financial specializes exclusively in swimming pool loans.

-You're also welcome to fill out our simple application, and fax it to (972) 783-4056.
+You’re also welcome to fill out our simple application, and fax it to (972) 783-4056.
 We’ll be happy to give you our confidential recommendations and advice.
 Or just call us, at (972) 783-4090.
-After 30 years in the business, we have a pretty good sense of what it takes to get qualified for a loan.
+For nearly 4 decades in the business, we have a pretty good sense of what it takes to get qualified for a loan.